 Standard 10.
-History and Theory
+History

-Interior designers apply knowledge of history and theory of interiors, architecture, decorative arts, and art when solving design problems.
+Interior designers apply knowledge of history of interiors, architecture, decorative arts, art, and related theories when solving design problems.

-Intent: This standard ensures graduates have the knowledge base of design history and theory to inform design solutions.
+Intent: This standard ensures graduates have the knowledge base of design history and related theories to inform design solutions.